datatrail-jhu/09_dataanalysis/manuscript/10_final_project.md

 A) Older people spend more time socializing.
 b) Middle-aged people are the most social.
 c) Younger people socialize more than older people.
-d) young people are the most social.
+d) Young people are the most social.

 Finally, in this last step, we are going to create a graph that shows how different income groups spend time doing each activity.
 The graph is based on Henrik Lindberg's data visualization posted [here](https://raw.githubusercontent.com/halhen/viz-pub/master/pastime-income/pastime.png).
 The only difference is that we are only looking at the 18 major activity categories.
 Use the long data that you created in the previous section and make the graph as close as possible to the graph by Henrik Lindberg.
 Type your code in the code chunk `activity-income`.